Maine Marijuana Laws

 Maine permits the possession of marijuana paraphernalia.

-While sale to adults is permitted, sale to a minor is illegal.
-When the minor is aged 16 or older, sale of marijuana is a Class E misdemeanor, punishable by up to six months in imprisonment and a $1,000 fine.
-When the minor is younger than 16, the potential penalty increases to one year in jail and a fine of $2,000.
+Sale to a minor is illegal.
+When the person is aged 16 or older, sale of marijuana is a Class E misdemeanor, punishable by up to 6 months in imprisonment and a $1,000 fine.
+When the minor is younger than 16, the potential penalty increases to 1 year in jail and a fine of $2,000.

 Offense | Penalty | Incarceration | Max.
 Fine |